dhansen5/opencv_tracking_system/README.md

-# opencv_tracking_system
-Object tracking with openCV and pan-tilt structure control with Arduino
+# Object Tracking System through Visual Servoing of a Camera with Pan-Tilt Structure

+Image recognition using computer vision (Python and openCV lib) and design of PD controllers with static gain and gain scheduling applied with Arduino (C++).

+Codes were used in the development of the following work:
+**Linear and Nonlinear control of a Visual Servoing system with Pan-Tilt Structure Published on IEEE Xplore: https://ieeexplore.ieee.org/document/9993948